-83. At its ninety-ninth session, the Working Party concluded that more than 75 per cent of the information was available.
+[83.
+At its 102nd session, the Working Party concluded that more than 75 per cent of the information was available.
 The country information could be improved for the countries for which only the contact details of the main competent authority are available.
 The Working Party indicated that at least an email address would be useful to facilitate communications between contracting parties.
 The countries for which this information is not available are invited to communicate to the ECE secretariat the addresses of the authorities and bodies designated by them which are competent in accordance with national law to implement ADR, referring in each case to the relevant requirement of ADR and giving the addresses to which the relevant applications should be made.
-When appropriate, the countries are invited to confirm that only the main competent authority is competent for all the requirements of ADR.
+When appropriate, the countries are invited to confirm that only the main competent authority is competent for all the requirements of ADR.]

 84. The Working Party also invited countries that have not done so to send the models of ADR Drivers certificates they delivered or to confirm that no certificates were delivered in their country if appropriate.